 Directed Reading Program at the University of Illinois Chicago

 The Directed Reading Program (DRP) at UIC is a program in which undergraduate students are paired with graduate student mentors and pursue independent reading projects.
-The presentation session for the Summer 2024 iteration of the DRP will be held on Monday, September 9 from 1:30PM to 3PM.
-The first presentation will take place in SEO 612 in the first half-hour, and the remaining three presentations will take place in SEO 636 in the ensuing hour.
+The presentation session for the Fall 2024 iteration of the DRP will be held on Friday, December 6 from 11AM to 2PM in SEO 636.
 The schedule for the presentation session is as follows:

 Sebastian Tous, mentored by Nick Christo